omaas315/match_student_code/student_code/001_UltrasoundBasedLocalization/README.md

   * synchronize ssh timing between agilex and rosmaster (on rosmaster: `$ssh agilex sudo date -s @$(date -u +"%s")`) check with shared terminal `$date`

-  ## start the Robot's Initialisation and the Extended Kalman Filter
+  ## Start the Robot's Initialisation and the Extended Kalman Filter

   * Change to sgilx `$ ssh agilx`
   * Connect to the robot `$ sudo chmod 666 /dev/ttyUSB0`